This Thanksgiving, I am going to show you how we in the restaurant business make our turkeys for the big day.

 Method:

 To make the gravy, remove the turkey from the oven and place it on a serving platter or carving boards; cover loosely with aluminum foil and let it stand 10 minutes before carving.
 Meanwhile, make the turkey gravy.
 Place the roasting tray on a low flame; add the flour and cook for 5 minutes.
-Gradually add your turkey stock one ladle at a time until you reached desired consistency.
+Gradually add your turkey stock one ladle at a time until you reach the desired consistency.
 Season and strain through a sieve.
 Yields about 3-1/2 cup.

 Comments